 VEECs can only be created by entities accredited by us under the VEU program (known as accredited persons).
 For more information about the opportunities and obligations involved in getting accredited, visit the how to become a VEU accredited person page.

-From 1 November 2023, if you hold, transfer or surrender VEECs you must obtain a VEET scheme registry account.
+To hold, transfer or surrender VEECs you must obtain a VEET scheme registry account.
 Further details can be found on the VEET scheme registry accounts website page.

 VEEC lifecycle